Skip to main content

 executeAction("qvDSHHiddenItems")

-Opens the hidden items panel, allowing users to view and potentially restore previously hidden dashboard elements.
+Opens the hidden items panel, allowing users to view and restore previously hidden dashboard elements.

 Applicable Views: Interact